 Free accounts: 8 MB.
 Nitro Basic: 50 MB.
 Nitro: 500 MB.
 If your video is over 8 MB and you do not have Nitro, compress it to H.264 MP4 at 720p to fit within the free limit.

-Use the encoder above, select H.264, MP4, and 720p.
-For clips under 30 seconds this almost always produces a file under 8 MB.
-For longer clips, try 480p or lower fps.
+Use the public encoder above with H.264, MP4, and 720p.
+For clips under 30 seconds this often produces a file under 8 MB.
+For longer clips, try 480p.
 Audio contributes roughly 1–2 MB per minute at standard settings.

 Discord plays MP4, WebM, and MOV inline in chat.
 MP4 with H.264 is the most reliable choice across all platforms (Windows, Mac, iOS, Android).
 WebM with VP9/AV1 also works but has less broad support on older devices.